tmabraham/blog_old/_posts/2021-07-08-GitHub-Copilot.md

 ## Conclusion

-It's a mind-blowing tool and a very interesting and practical application of AI, but it's not yet ready for prime time.

-What are some more immediate applications I see for GitHub Copilot?
+In conclusion, GitHub Copilot, is a mind-blowing and extremely powerful tool.
+Additionally, it is a very interesting and practical application of AI.
+With the domains that it is most familiar, GitHub Copilot works exceptionally well and can write most of the code for you!
+It may very well change the approach and workflow many programmers have and lead to documentation-driven and test-driven development.

+But it's not yet ready for prime time.
+There are clear issues with leaking of personal information copyright/licensing issues, accessibility to foreign-language users, and its use on more cutting-edge projects.
+Thankfully, the GitHub team is working on these issues and I'm excited by the future of AI-augmented programming!

 # Acknowledgements

 Thank you to [Hamel Husain](https://twitter.com/hamelhusain) for helping to provide access to the GitHub Copilot tool and also for reviewing the blog post.

 Thank you to [Mazen Alotaibi](https://twitter.com/sudomaze), Ryan Panwar, and [Mark Saroufim](https://twitter.com/mark_saroufim) for sharing their ideas to try with GitHub Copilot and also for reviewing the blog post.

+# Footnotes

+[^1]: The OpenAI team has recently released a [paper](https://arxiv.org/abs/2107.03374) on the Codex model that was trained on Python code, and it is noted that the GitHub Copilot model is a descendant of the one reported in the paper.
+Importantly, this paper indicates that Codex model is a fine-tuned GPT-3 model.
+It is likely that the GitHub Copilot version is also a GPT-3 model that is instead fine-tuned on the whole GitHub dataset.

+[^2]: This [video](https://www.youtube.com/watch?v=L6Nr1uc80pY) demonstrates an example of some of the more general knowledge GitHub Copilot seems to have.